 Sustainability is a key part of our business philosophy at Green Olive at Red Hill, winery and olive grove, and we are continually working to make our farm more environmentally friendly to improve the quality of our produce, protect the native animal species that live near us and the planet as a whole.
 Since our last blog post on sustainability, we have made a huge investment in a piece of equipment that has allowed us to radically improve our sustainability practices on the farm.

 The enrich360® was created to combat the billions of kilograms of food waste that end up in landfill annually.
 When food waste is sent to landfill, methane is released into the atmosphere.
 Methane is a greenhouse gas that, along with CO2, are major causes of climate change.
 Emission of methane has increased by 15% since 1750, with the majority of these emissions coming from the agricultural sector.
-We are always considering the impact our farm has on the environment and aware of the huge difference we can make by farming in a more sustainable way.
+We are always considering the impact our farm and restaurant have on the environment and aware of the huge difference we can make by farming in a more sustainable way.
 It is with this in mind that we decided to make an investment in the sustainability of our farm and purchase an enrich360®, a machine that turns food waste into fertiliser.

 How does it work?